SUCCESSFUL SOURCING IN STEP WITH YOUR STRATEGY

 FUNCTIONS OF TALENT PIPELINING

-The above benefits should have created a strong business case for talent pipelining, particularly across senior and business critical roles but, if not, there may be particular business challenges that talent pipelining can help you address.
+The above benefits should have created a strong business case for pipelining, particularly across senior and business critical roles but, if not, there may be particular business challenges that it can help you address.
 Such as:

 - Succession planning – replacements identified for a particular area of the business, C-suite roles for example.